elsinore24/digitalhorizon2.3/visual-indicator-layout-plan.md

         *   Reduce `height` for `.indicatorBarBase` (and related) (e.g., to `~8px`).
         *   Adjust `margin-top`/`margin-bottom` for `.indicatorBarBase`.

+5.  **Diagnose Overall Blurriness (CSS - `src/components/GameUIIndicators/IndicatorContainer.module.scss`):**
+    *   Temporarily comment out `backdrop-filter: blur(3px);` in `.indicatorWrapper`.
+    *   Temporarily comment out `filter: blur(4px);` in `.indicatorWrapper::before`.
+    *   Evaluate the visual result to determine if blur effects are the primary cause of indistinctness.
+Adjustments (keeping disabled, reducing blur, or focusing on fonts) will follow based on this diagnosis.

 **Visual Representation (Conceptual - Smaller):**

 ```mermaid